pedalv/JavaApp/MellomOppdrag/windows-azure.md

                 * Common Decisions
                     * Block access: Block access if the various policy conditions are met
                     * Grant access: Can be qualified to include requirements like MFA required or an AD joined device required
+  - Azure multi-factor authentication
+    * Something you Know / have / are
+        * add user to a group
   -  Azure AD Domain Services
     * Application migration, NTLM and Kerberos Support
   - Active Directory Domain Services (use on-prem)
     * Full directory service, all features offered by active directory
     * User and computer registration
     * Provides group policies